 NetScaler easily processes high traffic throughputs to handle the largest application loads: 32 NetScaler hardware ADCs can be clustered to achieve up to 6.4 Tbps L7 throughput, and software ADCs can be clustered to achieve up to 3.2 Tbps L7 throughput.
 A single NetScaler hardware ADC achieves up to 200 Gbps L7 throughput, and a single software ADC achieves up to 100 Gbps L7 throughput.

 NetScaler doesn’t sacrifice high availability for scale — you get both.
-To make intelligent traffic-routing decisions, NetScaler examines some eight billion real-user measurements per day and assesses the latency, throughput, and availability of CDNs, cloud services, and private data centers.
+To make intelligent traffic-routing decisions, NetScaler examines some ten billion real-user measurements per day and assesses the latency, throughput, and availability of CDNs, cloud services, and private data centers.
 By using real-time parameters rather than relying on static traffic-routing methods, NetScaler automatically routes client requests to the location that is best for a particular user at the time of the request.

 NetScaler provides full system backup and recovery capabilities for ADCs deployed in high-availability mode.
 Certificates, configuration files, and a complete backup of your database are available in the on-premises or public cloud recovery site you designate.

 NetScaler performs load balancing across multiple data centers or geographical locations, ensuring high availability of applications even in the event of a data center outage or network disruption.
 And because NetScaler global server load balancing optimizes resource utilization, you can make the most of your existing infrastructure and reduce the need to invest in additional hardware or resources.

 NetScaler priority load balancing simplifies application deployment configuration by reducing the number of configuration API calls needed to implement the deployment pattern.
 You can implement runtime changes in a deployment using a single command or an API call to NetScaler.